Secreto31126/whatsapp-api-js/BREAKING.md

     - `ButtonParameter`: The class was replaced with a type and marked as internal (still exported).

+### Node min version bumped

+Node 14 and 16 support was dropped as they reached EoL.
+The engine requirement is now `>=18`.

 ## 1.0.0

 The module was rewritten in TypeScript, which allows for better type support and documentation,